Town vs. Village vs. Hamlet on Long Island

 - A legally incorporated local government

-- Created when residents vote to incorporate
+- Created when local residents vote to incorporate

 What Villages Typically Handle

-- Local police departments (in some villages)
+- Local police departments in some villages

-- Sanitation or snow removal
+- Village roads, sidewalks, sanitation, or snow removal in many cases

-- Village-specific zoning rules
+- Village-specific zoning or planning review

 Hamlets on Long Island